-Be the Boss of Your Cataracts: Natural Remedies
+Be the Boss of Your Eyes: How to Prevent Cataracts Naturally

 Don’t let cataracts dictate your life.
 Whether you have them already, in the early stages, or just want to take preventative measures, you can do it.
 You’re the boss of your own body.
 Don’t let your vision condition impede you from doing daily routines or partaking in your favorite activities.

 Today, the only “cure” for cataracts is surgery.
 But surgery can be dangerous and expensive.
 Why put yourself through that if you can prevent cataracts naturally?
 All you need is the will to make some simple lifestyle changes.
 Oh, and of course the strong desire to have healthy eyesight for the rest of your life.

-The first thing you can do is brighten up your beautiful home.
-Brighter lights, compared to dim lights, reduce the strain in your eyes.
+The first thing you can do is brighten up your home.
+Brighter lights, compared to dim lights, reduce the strain on your eyes.
 Another thing you can do is make sure that your current contact lens or eyeglass prescriptions are accurate.
 Also, avoid using someone else’s prescription glasses.

 Another simple thing you can do is to wear sunglasses.
 Protect your eyes from harmful rays and sunburns.
-On that note, avoid tanning booths, which produce the same harmful rays as the sun but dangerously close to your body.
+On that note, avoid tanning booths, which produce the same harmful rays as the sun dangerously close to your body.

 One habit that is sure to skyrocket your risk of cataracts is smoking.
 The whole body is all connected.
 If you think you’re only damaging your lungs by smoking, you’re wrong.
 Quitting smoking is hard to do, but it isn’t impossible.
 Do it for your eyes, but also for your overall health.